 Also known as the Hawaii of South Korea, Jeju Island is a must-visit destination in South Korea if you are looking for picturesque natural landscape.
 The island is home to a number of UNESCO World Natural Heritage sites such as Manjanggul Cave and Seongsan Ilchulbong Peak.
 If you're looking for halal eateries and restaurants in Jeju, here's a guide to Muslim-friendly restaurants in Jeju!
 You can also plan your trip to Jeju with our 5D4N Muslim-friendly Jeju itinerary!

 1. Daewonga (대원가)

-If you're in Jeju, the one thing that you absolutely need to eat is their specialty, seafood!
+If you're in Jeju, the one thing that you absolutely need to eat is their speciality, seafood!
 And Daewonga serves mouth-watering seafood stews which you can share with your whole travel gang.
 One thing you shouldn't miss at Daewonga is their haemul cheongbol or seafood steamboat (KRW60,000) which has abalone, mussels, crab and squid all in one pot with kimchi broth.

 #HHWT Tip: Once the soup is mixed with all the seafood, add a packet of ramen in to soak up its flavour.

 The soup isn't too spicy and once the taste of all the seafood sinks into the mixture, the broth is so yummy.
 Although the price of the seafood steamboat is quite steep, each pot serves around 3-4 people, so you can definitely split the cost!
 If you'd like something more affordable, get their small abalone hotpot and other seafood soups which are priced at KRW13,000.
 They also serve Grilled Mackerel Fish which costs around KRW15,000.

 Fun fact: Did you know that the seafood at Daewonga is freshly caught by Jeju’s famous haenyeo divers?
 So that definitely makes your meal there more special.